 KEXP is the local listener-supported, commercial-free radio station that pokes a finger in the eye of those jaded stations that play the same 18 songs on a perpetual loop via a computer 1,000 miles away.
 Also, check out KUOW the local PBS radio station and if you like dancing in the kitchen after a couple of cocktails, listen to C89.5 which is also listener-supported / commercial-free.

-The "Give 3 Feet" sticker from Cascade Bicycle Club is to remind drivers to give Seattle cyclists plenty of space when overtaking them.
+The "Give 3 Feet" sticker from Cascade Bicycle Club is to remind drivers to give Seattle cyclists lots of space when overtaking them.
 Seattle has a lot of people on bikes.
 Displaying this on your car will indicate that you are cyclist-friendly.... and that includes not cursing them under your breath as you watch them fly through stop signs and red lights.

 Seattle has over 840 coffee shops so you’ll never be too far away from an emergency expresso boost when moving to Seattle.

-Plenty of Seattleites frequent and are loyal to Starbucks every day for their wake up juice and just as many prefer their small local Seattle coffee shop.
+Plenty of Seattleites frequent and are loyal to Starbucks every day for their wake up juice and just as many prefer their small local coffee shop.
 Some great local coffee shops include Café Fiore and Bauhaus Strong Coffee in Ballard and Cherry Street Coffee which has a bunch of locations.

 Are Seattleites any more addicted to coffee than your average American?
 Well according to Death Wish Coffee we are at the top of the list followed by Portland OR and San Francisco.
 Might have something to do with clouds and fog me thinks?

-If coffee is not your thing and you prefer a good cup of tea (myself included), fear not, there are plenty of great tea houses in Seattle including Queen Mary Tea Room in Ravenna for some traditional English tea service and Zen Dog Studio (tea house and gallery) in Crown Hill.
+If coffee is not your thing and you prefer a good cup of tea (myself included), fear not, there are some great tea houses in Seattle including Queen Mary Tea Room in Ravenna for some traditional English tea service and Zen Dog Studio (tea house and gallery) in Crown Hill.
 Plus you can always get a decent brew at most coffee establishments.

 If you like to indulge in a little weed, be that occasionally...or morning, noon, and night, you'll probably be glad to know that Washington was the second state in the nation to legalize pot in 2012.
 Note that the federal government still considers pot to be illegal, so if you hear a knock on your door at 2 am, it's either that munchies pizza your ordered or...

 Can you walk down the road with a Cheech and Chong sized reefer?
-Not quite, but you will smell plenty of pot drifting in the air while walking around downtown Seattle and other urban hubs.
+Not quite, but you will smell plenty of pot drifting in the air while walking around downtown and other urban hubs.

 If you are 21 years or older you can legally buy pot in a licensed store.
 And no, you can't drive your car stoned.
 You'll be slapped with a DUI for being an idiot.
 For more local info on the subject, check out The Stranger's guide to buying pot in Seattle.